Install the Amel Studio IDE

 - Debug builds produce larger outputs.
 Switch the tool bar from Debug to Release if output size must be as small as possible (same as Arduino IDE).

 - Problem: Atmel Studio 7 automatically adds source code to new projects.
 The code must be deleted for an Arduino project to compile correctly.
 The code is a main.cpp in the project folder and a directory below the project called Device_startup.
-Solution: Reinstated in version 1612.01 of Visual Micro, a prompt will appear after compilation requesting the files be deleted.
+Solution: Re-instated in versions of Visual Micro after 1st dec 2016, a prompt will appear after compilation requesting the files be deleted.
 In previous versions only a message was displayed in the compiler output.
 It is difficult to know how to handle this problem.
 Some advanced users might want to have a main.cpp and will be annoyed by the prompt.
 However other novice users have been leaving poor reviews since the prompt was removed.

 - Installing from within the IDE via "Tools>Extensions and Updates>Online" is recommended.
 (Some users will not be able to install from outside of the IDE as a result of an oversight by Microsoft when releasing the Visual Studio shell upon which Atmel Studio is based)